Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Theory for the semiclassical equations of motion for the lattice displacement

 with the self-energy $\Gamma(\omega, t)$.
 For the Anderson Holstein model (see below), $\Gamma(\omega, t)=\Delta(\omega, t)$ with $\Delta$ being the hybridization of the impurity with the noninteracting bath.
 More generally, additional self-energy contributions $\Sigma_\text{int}$ have to be included due to interactions, which however can also be assumed to be a functional of the full Green's function $G$, $\Sigma_\text{int}=\Sigma_\text{int}[G]$.
 In this case, $\Gamma$ reads $\Gamma(\omega, t)=\Delta(\omega, t) + \Sigma_\text{int}(\omega, t)$.
-The self-energy and the spectrum that appear in Eq.~\eqref{scatt_int} are evaluated non-perturbatively, by solving at each time step an auxiliary steady-state problem which is designed to have the same interaction, and a non-equilibrium steady state distribution function $F_{NESS}(\omega)=F(\omega,t)$, which, for a lattice problem, can be computed with DMFT (for details, see Ref.~\onlinecite{Picano2021}).
-The assumption here is that the electronic structure (spectral function) is determined by the electronic distribution function at the same time.
+The self-energy and the spectrum that appear in Eq.~\eqref{scatt_int} are evaluated non-perturbatively, by solving at each timestep an auxiliary steady-state problem which is designed to have the same interaction, and a non-equilibrium steady state distribution function $\mathcal{F}_{NESS}(\omega)=\mathcal{F}(\omega,t)$, which, for a lattice problem, can be computed with DMFT (for details, see Ref.~\onlinecite{Picano2021}).
+The assumption here is that the electronic structure (spectral function) is determined by the electronic distribution function at the same time (the so-called \textit{instantaneous response approximation} in Ref.~\onlinecite{Picano2021}).
+We emphasize that the computational effort, in the presence of a nonzero local interaction (such as a Hubbard $U$, which we do not consider in the following), would depend on the specific impurity solver used, but would not dramatically change as long as the white noise approximation remains valid.